R. Sarathkumar: Rajya Sabha Elections Contested

+Tamil Nadu Legislative Assembly Election

 Journalism career

 After finishing his studies, Sarathkumar started out as a newspaper boy, managing newspaper circulation before moving on to become a reporter.
 After establishing Dinakaran in Bangalore, he was called to Chennai to expand their business there.

 Sarathkumar is now the founder and editor of Media Voice weekly magazine in Tamil.
 One of the key value propositions that Media Voice brings to the table is Sarath's personal interview each month with a news-maker discussing current issues.
 "Although I am a politician and actor now, the journalist in me is still alive.
 I love multitasking", said Sarath.
 The Hindu states: From such humble beginnings, he has learnt to live an inspired life, and is the strong leader that society needs.